ottemo/developer.ottemo.io/content/Overview/_index.md

 significantly reduces the load to the server host(s) allowing extremely efficient use of server resources, increases throughput and increases the effective performance of the experience.

-Ottemo also supports the following databases:
+Ottemo supports the following databases:

 1. Sqlite
 2. Mongodb